Sterling rises to 3-month high against dollar

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON Aug 21 Sterling rose to its highest in three months against the dollar on Tuesday, tracking gains in the euro on talk the European Central Bank will take action to ease Spanish and Italian borrowing costs.
+LONDON Aug 22 Sterling rose to a three-month high against the dollar on Wednesday, extending gains made the previous day on the anticipation that euro zone policymakers will soon take action to stem the region's debt crisis.

-Sterling rose 0.5 percent on the day to $1.5784, its highest since May 22.
-(Reporting by Jessica Mortimer; editing by Nia Williams)
+The pound rose 0.15 percent to $1.5818, its strongest since late May, with traders citing demand from a U.S. name.

+They said stop loss buy orders were triggered on the break above $1.5810 which could allow for a move towards a reported options barrier at $1.5850.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv